zammad/zammad-admin-documentation/channels/whatsapp/preparation.rst

     :align: center

-Assign a Not Yet Used Phone Number
+Assign an Unused Phone Number
 ----------------------------------

 Please note: this number may not be used in a WhatsApp app already!